-The Call Stability Score (CSS) is our patent-pending technology.
-It rates each call for its stability based on high-dimensional datasets covering hundred thousands of good and bad calls.
+The Call Stability Score (CSS) is our patent-pending technology implemented in our analytics software SmartAnalytics.
+The CSS rates each call for its stability based on high-dimensional datasets covering hundreds of thousands of good and bad calls.

 The figure shows a real plot of different call tests after being scored by our ML model.
 We provided a balanced set of drop (red dots) and non-drop (green dots) calls.
 The input feature space had been reduced to two dimensions using PCA (Principal Component Analysis) for visualization purposes.

 After a lengthy training process, our ML model finds the boundary that separates drop from non-drop calls with a minimum margin of error.
 The boundary is a line in 2D as can be inferred from the figure, a plane in a similar 3D plot and a hyperplane in the number of dimensions of the real feature space.
 The hyperplane is the basis of the score that is obtained by measuring the Euclidean distance of a particular call to the learned hyperplane and scaling it to get a number between 0 and 1.

 The Call Stability Score (CSS) offers operators many benefits.
 One is the removal of one of the main chance factors in benchmarking campaigns.
 As the drop call events are very rare in today’s networks, a single extra drop call could cause an operator to lose or win the CDR comparison.